Ms. Liew's Class

 Picture

-Developing good time management is the key to leading a full and balanced life.
+Good time management is the key to leading a full and balanced life.
 You will be less stressed and able to get more done, and it will be easier to reach your goals.
-Check out the 3 key habits that you can develop to have better time management:
+Check out the 3 key habits that are needed for better time management:

 Picture

 Set up your schedule at least a week ahead of time.
 Be realistic about how much time you will need to complete the tasks in your schedule.
-Don't forget to include breaks, so you don't end up feeling burnt out.
+Don't forget to include breaks to prevent burn out.

-Here are a few tricks to try to help you stick to a schedule:
+Here are some tricks to help you stick to a schedule:

-• Use a big wall calendar to help you visualize your whole month at-a-glance and spot busy periods ahead of time.
+• Use a big wall calendar to see your whole month at a glance and spot busy periods early.

-• Colour-code your calendar and agenda to stay more organized.
+• Colour-code your calendar and planner to stay more organized and make tasks easier to track.

-• Use a calendar app on your phone and program reminders to go off, so you don't forget important tasks and events.
+• Use a calendar app on your phone and set reminders so you don’t forget important tasks or events.

-• Integrate your task lists into your agenda.
+• Integrate your task lists into your day planner so everything is in one place.

 Picture